 according to the BBC's environment analyst

-prices fell by about 30 percent and the increasing interest
+prices fell by about 30 percent, and

 Photo: Solar cells aren't the only way to make power from sunlight—or even,